Tamsin Stuart Art

 Framed acrylic on linen canvas panel

-Like to take my cues from what's happening in the garden.
-The blue tits have been particularly busy so thought it was their turn...again.
+Like to take my cues from the garden and the blue tits were being particularly busy at the time so thought it was their turn...again.

 £295